EmilyBoarer/ToastReminders/README.md

+NOTE: If you downloded before 12:39 on 20/03/2020 it will use a lot of your computers resources, there is now a patch to stop that

 Use this program to prompt you about timings of lessons.
 If you want you can change the timings and messages in the "times" file, or even add your own ones